craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 Insects abound the levels of Kailkeep, surviving on the flesh of their kills, or, when husbanded by the "stable" communities, their feed.

 #### Ooze
 Because of their stagnant nature, the Ooze of Kailkeep are often considered fixtures more than living beings.
-They are commonly husbanded in the Hells of Kailkeep as defensive or disposal measures.
+They are commonly husbanded in the Hells of Kailkeep as defensive or janitorial measures.

 #### Unusual Rodents
 The density of Woven material in the area of Kailkeep has done *something* to the rodents here.
 Many are larger, more ferocious, and more difficult to deal with.
 Some create a massive amount of children and husband extremely well.
 Some can fucking fly.
 Shits crazy.

 #### Genoid
-A species of earth elemental came with Terra, small price to pay for her power.
-The Kobolds host these small rock creatures as honored guests, much as a deist would honor an Angel of their God.
+A species of earth elemental came with Terra, and hosting them is a small price to pay for her power.
+The Kobolds acknowledge these small rock creatures as honored guests, much as a deist would honor an Angel of their God.
 Those Genoid that walk the Hells are revered by Loyalists and hunted as prized kills by the other factions.

 #### Mad-walkers
 Those who survive Kailkeep for too long lose their sanity.
 One can only take so much of this torturous place.
 Those who continue to survive do so as Mad-walkers, more a beast of Kailkeep than a person at this point.